 Many parents of children with autism enjoy the various advantages that homeschooling affords, especially in the social arena.
-It provides fluid opportunity for practical socialization at quantities dictated by individual need and quality as defined by your family’s values.
-It takes place in the real world so it is difficult to replicate in other learning setting.
+It provides a fluid opportunity for practical socialization at quantities dictated by individual need and quality as defined by your family’s values.
+It takes place in the real world so it is difficult to replicate in other learning settings.

 So, how and where does socialization take place?

 1. Family.
 We have built-in social beings called family.
 The home is bursting with social opportunity.
-Children are surrounded by the safe and familiar while appropriate behavior is consistently modeled.
+Children are surrounded by safe and familiar while appropriate behavior is consistently modeled.
 New social activities are added as tolerated.

 Mom can push forward or pull back while providing a nurturing that cannot be reproduced in any other learning situation.
-Constant interaction between family members during school, games, chores, cooking, meal-times, etc. are examples of on-going social activity.
+A constant interaction between family members during school, games, chores, cooking, meal-times, etc. are examples of on-going social activity.
 Gentle instruction, role play, asking critical questions, and taking turns, all improve social skills.

 2. Neighbors.
 Typically available evenings, weekends, and all summer long.
 Just go outside and play!

 3. Homeschool Groups.
 Some provide classes while others are social-minded.
 Not all homeschool groups are sensitive to special needs, but still useful.
 I typically find a mom with whom I easily connect and we schedule play dates amongst ourselves.

 4. Church.
 Bible groups, youth groups, Sunday school, Children’s Church, and Awana Clubs.
 In addition to services, churches have social gatherings from holiday parties and sports to potlucks and family fun nights.